One Life (2023 film): Production

 In September 2020 Anthony Hopkins and Johnny Flynn were announced as being attached to a biopic about Sir Nicholas Winton called ‘’One Life’’.
 From a Lucinda Coxon and Nick Drake screenplay, Aisling Walsh was set to direct with See-Saw Films and BBC Film producing through executive producers Rose Garnett and Simon Gillis, and producers Iain Canning, Emile Sherman, and Joanna Laurie.
 FilmNation Entertainment and Cross City Films were to be managing international sales.

 In September 2022 it was revealed that James Hawes was attached to direct his feature film debut while Helena Bonham Carter had joined the cast as Winton’s mother, Babi Winton.
-It was also revealed that Guy Heeley was on board as producer and that the screenplay was based on the book ‘’If It’s Not Impossible…The Life of Sir Nicholas Winton,’’ written by his daughter Barbara Winton.
+It was also revealed that Guy Heeley was on board as producer and that the screenplay was based on the book If It’s Not Impossible…The Life of Sir Nicholas Winton, written by his daughter Barbara Winton.
 Also announced as joining the cast were Jonathan Pryce, Romola Garai and Alex Sharp.
 Filming took place in London in September 2022, with principal photography also taking place in Prague.

 Winton’s daughter requested that Hopkins should play her father.
 Hopkins read the script and accepted the part.
-Winton’s son praised Hopkins’ portrayal of his father.
+Winton’s son praised Hopkins’s portrayal of his father.
 One survivor called the film a “fitting tribute”.
 The extras making up the recreation of the show's audience are the actual children of those Winton had saved.

 Helena Bonham Carter bore a personal connection to the subject material, as her own maternal grandfather, Spanish diplomat Eduardo Propper de Callejón, saved thousands of Jews from the Holocaust during the Second World War, for which he was recognised as Righteous Among the Nations.

+Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 30 critics, indicating "generally favorable" reviews.

 Ian Freer in Time Out described it as a "remarkable World War II story told conventionally but elevated by a superb Anthony Hopkins".
 In The Guardian, Peter Bradshaw wrote "You'd need a heart of stone not to be touched by this extraordinary true story".
-Reviewing the film for The Observer, Wendy Ide gave the film three out of five stars.

-Robbie Collin of The Daily Telegraph gave the film four out of five stars.
+Reviewing the film for The Observer, Wendy Ide gave the film three out of five.
+Robbie Collin of The Daily Telegraph gave the film four out of five.
 The Spectators Deborah Ross praised the themes, performances and the film's message.
-Clarisse Loughrey of The Independent offered a more mixed review, though praised Hopkins' performance.
+Clarisse Loughrey of The Independent offered a more mixed review, though praised Hopkins's performance.
 Writing for The Guardian, Matthew Reisz, whose father was one of the children Winton had saved, felt the film betrayed Winton.
 Nicola Gissing, another descendant of a saved child, wrote a letter to the paper in response, defending the film.